bsantanad/hugo-blog/content/posts/2021-03-17-flask-basics.md

 ## db

-In the tutorial they use _sqlite3_, it's cool and all, but it happens to have concurrent requests it will slow down as each write happens sequentially.
+In the tutorial they use _sqlite3_, it's cool and all, but it happens to not have concurrent requests it will slow down as each write happens sequentially.

 So for big projects they're a big no no, I would recommend __sqlalchemy__.